 Please see below for a complete transcript of this episode.

 Diuretics and Nutrient Depletions – InViteⓇ Health Podcast, Episode 509

 Hosted by Amanda Williams, MPH

 InVite Health Podcast Intro: Welcome to the InViteⓇ Health Podcast, where our degreed healthcare professionals are excited to offer you the most important health and wellness information you need to make informed choices about your health.
 You can learn more about the products discussed in each of these episodes and all that InViteⓇ Health has to offer at www.invitehealth.com/podcast.
 First time customers can use promo code PODCAST at checkout for an additional 15% off your first purchase.
 Let’s get started!

-So thanks for listening to the InViteⓇ Health Podcast today.
-You can find all of our episodes for free wherever you listen or just visit invitehealth.com/podcast.
-Please subscribe and leave us a review.
-You can also follow us on Metaverse, Twitter and Instagram @invitehealth.
-Hope to see you next time on another episode of the InViteⓇ Health Podcast.
-Thank you so much for listening.
-Jerry Hickey signing off.
+[00:11:15] So that’s all that I have for you for today.
+Thank you so much for tuning in to the InViteⓇ Health podcast.
+Remember, you can find all of our episodes for free wherever you listen to podcasts or by visiting invitehealth.com/podcast.
+Make sure that you subscribe.
+Leave us a review.
+You can follow us on Facebook, Twitter and Instagram, and we will see you next time for another episode of the InViteⓇ Health podcast.† [00:11:15]

 Many of us reach for nonprescription drugs like antacids and Tylenol to help with issues such as indigestion, fever or body aches, but did you know that these drugs can deplete your levels of important nutrients?
 Learn about how these over-the-counter drugs can impact your blood levels of iron, folate, Vitamin D and more from Jerry Hickey, Ph.

 InViteⓇ Health Podcast, Episode hosted by Jerry Hickey, Ph.